dominictarr/event-stream/readme.markdown

   * `callback(error)` emit an error for this item.

->Note: if a callback is not called map will think that it is still being worked on,
+>Note: if a callback is not called, `map` will think that it is still being processed,
 >every call must be answered or the stream will not know when to end.
 >
 >also, if the callback is called more than once, every call but the first will be ignored.